 The UCT is known to hold for a large class of $C^*$-algebras.
 The fundamental examples are the $C^*$-algebras in the \emph{bootstrap class} $\mathcal{N}$.
-This is the smallest collection of separable, nuclear $C^*$-algebras containing all type I $C^*$-algebras, and closed under the following operations: extensions; stable isomorphisms; inductive limits; and crossed products by $\R$ and $\Z$.
+This is the smallest collection of separable, nuclear $C^*$-algebras that contains all type I $C^*$-algebras, and that is closed under the following operations: extensions; stable isomorphisms; inductive limits; and crossed products by $\R$ and $\Z$.
 Rosenberg and Schochet \cite{Rosenberg:1987bh} showed that any $C^*$-algebra in $\mathcal{N}$ satisfies the UCT.
-Another important class of examples was established by Tu in \cite[Proposition 10.7]{Tu:1999bq}: building on the work of Higson and Kasparov \cite{Higson:2001eb} on the Baum-Connes conjecture for a-T-menable groups, Tu showed that the groupoid\footnote{To be more precise, we need standard assumptions so that the groupoid gives rise to a separable $C^*$-algebra in a natural way: here, the appropriate assumptions are that the groupoid be locally compact, Hausdorff, and second countable, and that it admits a Haar system.} $C^*$-algebra of any a-T-menable groupoid satisfies the UCT.
+Another important class of examples was established by Tu in \cite[Proposition 10.7]{Tu:1999bq}: building on the work of Higson and Kasparov \cite{Higson:2001eb} on the Baum-Connes conjecture for a-T-menable groups, Tu showed that the groupoid\footnote{To be more precise, we need standard assumptions so that the groupoid $C^*$-algebra is defined and separable: here, appropriate assumptions are that the groupoid is locally compact, Hausdorff, and second countable, and that it admits a Haar system.} $C^*$-algebra of any a-T-menable groupoid satisfies the UCT.
 In particular, Tu's work applies to the groupoid $C^*$-algebras of amenable groupoids.

 There has been other significant work giving sufficient conditions for the UCT to hold, and in some cases also necessary conditions: as well as the work mentioned already, one also has for example \cite[Proposition 5.2]{Skandalis:1988rr}, \cite[Corollary 8.4.6]{Rordam:2002cs}, \cite{Dadarlat:2003tg}, \cite[Remark 2.17]{Kirchberg:2015ue}, \cite[Theorem 4.17]{Barlak:2017ts}, \cite{Barlak:2017aa}, and \cite{Barlak:2020tz}.
-Nonetheless, the bootstrap class and the class of $C^*$-algebras of a-T-menable groupoids, which are defined in terms of \emph{global} properties of the $C^*$-algebras involved, remain the most important examples known to satisfy the UCT.
+Nonetheless, the bootstrap class and the class of $C^*$-algebras of a-T-menable groupoids, which are defined in terms of \emph{global} properties of the $C^*$-algebras involved, remain the most important classes of $C^*$-algebras known to satisfy the UCT.